At a glance

 A physical examination will identify most abscesses.

-Your veterinarian may take a sample of the discharge and culture it to determine the bacteria involved so that he can prescribe the best antibiotic for that particular bacteria.
+Your veterinarian may take a sample of the discharge and perform a culture and sensitivity to determine the bacteria involved so that he can prescribe the best antibiotic for that particular bacteria.

 Image courtesy Duncan Creamer, Flickr

 The goal of treatment is to lance, clean, and debride the area to promote healing.

 The fur around the abscess is clipped and cleaned, the abscess is lanced and the pus drained, any dead tissue will be removed (debrided), and the area is flushed with sterile saline until the liquid runs clear.
 This procedure will be under heavy sedation or general anaesthetic.
 The cat may need to stay in hospital for a day or two while he recovers.

 Treatment is much the same as above, minus lancing.
 The area is clipped and cleaned, the wound is flushed with sterile saline any dead tissue is removed.

 If the abscess is large, your veterinarian will insert a surgical drain to assist with the removal of pus.
 Flush daily with antiseptic or sterile saline as advised.

 A long-acting antibiotic injection or oral antibiotics will be given.